-"Affairs at Ijebu Ode have also settled down, the Akarigbo of Shagamu having given earnest of his desire to make the introduction of the change as unprovocative as possible.
-There have, of course, been minor difficulties attendant on the change, but the Awujale has behaved with his usual restraint and sound commonsense, and I am are grateful im for having accepted with such good grace a fich could not be anything but painful to him."
+"Affairs at Ijebu Ode have also settled down, the "Akarigbo of Shagamu having given earnest of his desire to "make the introduction of the change as unprovocative as "possible.
+There have, of course, been minor difficulties "attendant on the change, but the Awujale has behaved with his usual restraint and sound commonsense, and I am "grateful to him for having accepted with such good grace a "decision which could not be anything but painful to him."